Jennifer L. Mnookin

 Position title: Chancellor

-Jennifer L. Mnookin is the 30th leader in the University of Wisconsin–Madison’s 176-year history, and one of the nation’s top legal scholars.
+Jennifer L. Mnookin is the 30th leader in the University of Wisconsin–Madison’s 177-year history, and one of the nation’s top legal scholars.

 Chancellor Mnookin is dedicated to pushing boundaries to bring the university to new levels of excellence in research and education, and to energizing and expanding the Wisconsin Idea, UW–Madison’s commitment to innovating for the public good.

-She is committed to expanding educational opportunities and research at UW–Madison around significant, complex challenges affecting Wisconsin and the world, and to increasing access to the university through Bucky’s Pell Pathway and Bucky’s Tuition Promise, which have significantly expanded the number of in-state students receiving funding to cover their full financial need.
+She has grown educational opportunities and research at UW–Madison around significant, complex challenges affecting Wisconsin and the world, and inaugurated a program to advance civil dialogue and cultivate a community where diverse viewpoints are expected and respected.
+And her commitment to increasing access to the university through Bucky’s Pell Pathway and Bucky’s Tuition Promise has significantly expanded the number of in-state students receiving funding to cover their full financial need.

 Prior to coming to Wisconsin, she served as dean of the UCLA School of Law, where she spent 17 years on the faculty.
 Before that, she was a professor of law at the University of Virginia School of Law and a visiting professor of law at Harvard Law School.